You’ve probably tried this flavorful meat before, but have you ever wondered, what is chorizo?

 It can also be frozen to extend its shelf life.

-To cook it, chorizo should be cut into small pieces and fried in oil until browned.
+As for chorizo recipes, it’s best cut into small pieces and fried in oil until browned.

 What Is Chorizo Made Out Of?